conrad619/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4200-Breakout-Board/Datasheet/README.md

 ### Hardware

-The hardware specifications are categorized into four parts that discuss the interfacing, pinouts, operating frequencies, and the standard values of the board.
-These categories also include tabular data and diagrams of the RAK4200 WisBee Breakout Module.
+The hardware specification is categorized into four parts.
+It discusses the interfacing, pinouts, and its corresponding functions and diagrams.
+It also covers the electrical, mechanical, and environmental parameters that include the tabular data of the functionalities and standard values of the RAK4200 WisBee™ Breakout Module.

 #### Interfaces